Publish What You Pay Canada

 Revenue transparency is also fundamentally about fairness and better governance.
 It levels the playing field—as much for the citizens of resource rich countries, as for the extractive companies (often foreign owned) operating in them.
 Revenue transparency increases the likelihood that resource revenues will support the public treasury and the public good, but it also lessens corruption and conflict and makes for a more stable and predictable investment climate for western companies and their investors.

-PAC works to promote revenue transparency by hosting Publish What You Pay (PWYP)-Canada, a network of twelve Canadian civil society groups.
+PAC works to promote revenue transparency by hosting Publish What You Pay (PWYP)-Canada, a network of fourteen Canadian civil society groups.
 PWYP-Canada is part of a global coalition of organizations that believe transparency of payments made by extractive companies to governments within which they operate, and of government revenues earned from the extractive sector, is a necessary first step towards a more accountable system of natural resource management.

 The reasoning is simple: Oil, gas and mining companies make payments directly to governments in the form of royalties, bonus payments and taxes, providing the state a flow of funds that is independent of its citizens.
 These windfalls reduce the need for taxation and thereby eliminate a key motivator for citizens’ scrutiny of public finances.
 Extractive income gives governments ample resources to buy political support through patronage, and legislatures often have little or no budget oversight.
 Thus the connection between citizens and the public purse is weakest in resource-rich countries, where the need for well-informed, vocal and active public oversight of government funds is greatest.